The GLP-1 Grocery List: Foods That Support Appetite, Energy & Long-Term Success

 Peaches or nectarines

-Fat helps with fullness, hormone balance, and nutrient absorption — especially important with smaller meals.
+Fat helps with satisfaction and nutrient absorption — but you don’t need much.

 Nuts (almonds, walnuts, pistachios)